-In the eastbound direction, much of the delay to the K/T Line and a portion of the delay to the 29 can be attributed to left-turning vehicle delay.
+In the eastbound direction, a substantial much portion of the delay to the KTK/T Line and a portion of the delay to the 29 can be attributed to left-turning vehicle delay.
 This includes frequently waiting behind left-turning vehicles searching for a gap in oncoming traffic.